soprafs20-group09/frantic-server/README.md

 ## Technologies

+The server is written in Java using the Spring Boot framework.
+JPA is used for persistence and deployment is handled by Heroku.

 To establish a connection between the front- and backend REST is used.
 When further proceeding in the game (joining a lobby), a websocket connection gets established.

 ## High-level Components